TOUR HIGHLIGHTS

 Olney

-Moderate walking: 2-4 miles throughout the day and stairs.
-Bus 3 hrs.
+Moderate walking: 2-4 miles throughout the day and stairs. nO BUS.
 Sleep in OXFRD.

 Castle Combe, The Cotswolds